pongo1231/GameServerOrchestrator/README.md

 quit
 ```

 You can run `./orchestrator.sh <game>` to get a list of commands.
-To update your base game installation run `./orchestrator.sh <game> update`, and to set up & start up all servers run `./orchestrator.sh <game> start-all`.
+To update your base game installation run `./orchestrator.sh <game> update`, and to set up & start up all servers run `./orchestrator.sh <game> start "*"`.

-Servers are only rebuilt on server start or when explicitly running `./orchestrator.sh <game> apply(-all)`.
+Servers are rebuilt on server start or when explicitly running `./orchestrator.sh <game> apply`.

-Running servers are attachable to through tmux with the name $game_$server, e.g. `tf2_vanilla`.
+With the default config, running servers are attachable to through tmux with the name $game_$server, e.g. `tf2_vanilla`.
+You can adjust all the scripts to your liking though!

 ## FAQ